SC5/sc5-styleguide/README.md

 The gulp function and configuration JSON accepts identically named parameters

+<a name="option-title"></a>
 **title** (string, optional)

 This string is used as a page title and in the page header

+<a name="option-extraHead"></a>
 **extraHead** (array or string, optional)

-These HTML elements are injected inside the styleguide head-tag.
+These HTML elements are injected inside the style guide head-tag.

+<a name="option-sass"></a>
 **sass** (object, optional)

 Options passed to gulp-sass.
 Use `sass.src` to define which files are passed to the sass compiler.
 By default the gulp.src'ed files are filtered with `**/*.scss`.

+<a name="option-less"></a>
 **less** (object, optional)

 Options passed to gulp-less.
 Use `less.src` to define which files are passed to the less compiler.
 By default the gulp.src'ed files are filtered with `**/*.less`.

+<a name="option-css"></a>
 **css** (object, optional)

 Use `css.src` to define which css files will be included with the sass and less files.
 By default the gulp.src'ed files are filtered with `**/*.css`.

+<a name="option-commonClass"></a>
-**commonClass** (array or string, optional)
+**commonClass** (string or array of strings, optional)

-This class is added to all preview blocks in the generated styleguide.
-If your styles have some namespace class that needs to be added to every block and you do not want to add it to every example you can use commonClass option.
+The provided classes are added to all preview blocks in the generated style guide.
+This option is useful if you have some namespace classes that should to be added to every block, but you do not want to add it to every example section's markup.

+<a name="option-server"></a>
 **server** (boolean, optional)

 Enable built-in web-server.
-To enable Desiger tools styleguide must be server with built-in web-server.
-Server has also ability to refresh changed styles or KSS markup without doing the full page reload.
+To enable Desiger tool the style guide must be served with the built-in web server.
+The server has also ability to refresh changed styles or KSS markup without doing a full page reload.

+<a name="option-port"></a>
 **port** (number, optional)

 Port of the server.
 Default is 3000.

+<a name="option-rootPath"></a>
 **rootPath** (string, optional)

 Server root path.
-This must be defined if you run built-in server via gulp or grunt task.
-Point to the same path as styleguide output folder.
+This must be defined if you run the built-in server via gulp or grunt task.
+Point to the same path as the style guide output folder.

+<a name="option-appRoot"></a>
 **appRoot** (string, optional)

-Define `appRoot` parameter if you host styleguide in other than root folder of the HTTP serve.
-If styleguide is hosted in http://example.com/styleguide the appRoot should point to `styleguide`
+Define the `appRoot` parameter if you are hosting the style guide from a directory other than the root directory of the HTTP server.
+If the style guide is hosted at `http://example.com/styleguide` the appRoot should be `styleguide`.

-When using the build as a subfolder of your application, tune your server to resolve all the paths into subfolder.
-This will let Angular application to deal with routing itself.
+When using the build as a subdirectory of your application, tune your server to resolve all the paths to that subdirectory.
+This allows Angular to deal with the routing.
 However, the static files should be resolved as they are stored.

+<a name="option-styleVariables"></a>
 **styleVariables** (string, optional)

 Path to the file containing SASS variables that can be used as modifiers in the KSS notation.

+<a name="option-filesConfig"></a>
 **filesConfig** (array, optional) **(Experimental feature)**

 Configuration array containing paths to the dependencies of the hosted application